-Sea lampreys are an aquatic invader that is a constant threat to the rivers and streams in Michigan, including Mason County.
+Sea lampreys are an aquatic invader that are a constant threat to the rivers and streams in Michigan, including Lake County.
 According to the Great Lakes Science Center (GLSC), "the sea lamprey is one of the few aquatic invasive species that is being successfully controlled."
-Numerous techniques have been attempted in Michigan, including screen weirs, electric screens, and chemicals.
+Numerous techniques have been attempted in the past, including screen weirs, electric screens, and chemicals.
 Beginning in 1989, an electric weir was employed on the Pere Marquette River by the U.S. Fish and Wildlife Service and the Michigan Department of Natural Resources.
-It was located near Custer Road in Custer Township.
-However, by 2010 the electric weir was deemed costineffective and subsequently retired.
-A more effective method, a lampricide known as TFM, is now used in its place to control the sea lamprey population.
+It was located near Custer Road in Mason County, about ten miles west of Lake County.
+By 2010 however, the electric weir was deemed cost-ineffective and subsequently retired.
+A more effective method, a lampricide known as TFM, is now used in its place to control the sea lamprey population and protect the valued cold water fishery.
 TFM treatments cost \$500,000 every three to four years.
-A